fouadalabady/admin.osint/docs/linting-guide.md

 3. **Regular Maintenance**: Periodically run the linting fix tool to catch new issues.
 4. **Code Reviews**: Pay attention to linting issues during code reviews.

-By following this guide and addressing all linting issues, we'll maintain a clean, error-free codebase that builds successfully in our Coolify deployment environment.
+By following this guide and addressing all linting issues, we'll maintain a clean, error-free codebase that builds successfully in our Vercel deployment environment.

+## Document Purpose & Reference Usage

+This document serves as a practical, hands-on guide for addressing common linting issues in the OSINT Dashboard codebase.
+It's designed to be referenced by:

+- Developers actively working on code cleanup and quality improvement
+- Team members troubleshooting build failures related to linting
+- New developers being onboarded to the project's code quality standards
+- Code reviewers checking for compliance with project linting rules

+The guide should be consulted when:
+- Working on fixing a specific type of linting error
+- Setting up linting in a development environment
+- Preparing code for deployment that's failing linting checks
+- Training team members on code quality best practices
+- Implementing automation for code quality checks

+This document complements the Code Quality Guidelines by providing specific, actionable examples of how to fix common issues.
+While the Code Quality document provides the "why" and general principles, this Linting Guide provides the "how" with concrete examples and step-by-step instructions for resolving specific linting errors.